powersj/life/README.md

 ## Overview

 John Conway in the 1970s introduced the [Game of Life][].
-The game, a cellular automaton, consistes of a grid, made up of cells generally with two states: alive or dead.
+The game, a cellular automaton, consists of a grid, made up of cells generally with two states: alive or dead.
 At each turn or generation, the entire grid is evaluated cell-by-cell, based on a set of rules.
-The rules determine wheather cells, are born, continue to live, or die.
+The rules determine whether cells, are born, continue to live, or die.
 The rules are applied to create a new grid for the next generation of cells.